-2) All interns must be paid on a W-2 employee status for the Host Employer to be eligible for reimbursement and you must notify MassCEC and submit a new W-9 if your address changes (see Question #18).
+- All interns must be paid on a W-2 employee status for the Host Employer to be eligible for reimbursement and you must notify MassCEC and submit a new W-9 if your address changes (see Question #18).
 You must be able to provide proof of wages/taxes paid with your reimbursement package submission in the form of paycheck stubs and/or a payroll summary.
-All interns must be paid at least $15/hr., MassCEC will reimburse up to $16/hr. (see Question #17).
+All interns must be paid at least Fifteen Dollars per hour ($15/hr.); MassCEC will reimburse up to Sixteen Dollars per hour ($16/hr.) (see Question #17).

-3) Interns are not allowed to sign non-compete agreements (see Question #15).
-Employers may ask Interns to sign non-disclosure and confidentiality agreements.
+- Interns are not permitted to enter into non-compete agreements with employers. (see Question #15).
+However, employers may require interns to sign non-disclosure and confidentiality agreements.

 IMPORTANT INTERNSHIP PROGRAM DATES

 Open enrollment and intern selection begin

 March 31, 2021

 Deadline for reserved funding offer letters

 May 17, 2021